rootfs/kubernetes/examples/glusterfs/README.md

 ## Glusterfs

 [Glusterfs](http://www.gluster.org) is an open source scale-out filesystem.
-These examples provide information about how to allow Docker containers use Glusterfs volumes.
+These examples provide information about how to allow containers use Glusterfs volumes.

-The example consists of a pod that runs on hosts that install Glusterfs client package.
+The example assumes that the Glusterfs client package is installed on all nodes.

 ### Prerequisites

-Install Glusterfs client package on the hosts.
+Install Glusterfs client package on the Kubernetes hosts.

 ### Create a POD